The Ultimate Gestational Diabetes Christmas Guide

 This celeriac dauphinoise or gratin makes for a wonderful vegetarian alternative or a great side dish for Christmas dinner.

-Following our 8 golden rules of eating, bulk up your meal with plenty of non starchy vegetables (especially green ones): sprouts, cabbage, asparagus, broccoli, green beans, creamed spinach and our cauliflower cheese (made with double cream, cheese and mustard).
+Following my 8 golden rules of eating, bulk up your meal with plenty of non-starchy vegetables (especially green ones): sprouts, cabbage, asparagus, broccoli, green beans, creamed spinach and my cauliflower cheese.

 Parsnips, carrots, peas and sweetcorn are all higher carb vegetables and so these are the ones to cut back on.